sqlballs/mSQLg2c/modules/02-AuditingYour DataEstateArchitecture.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 An audit of a data estate is a massive undertaking.
 It's rare to start with a new implementation, so in most cases you are asked to be a detective in locating your organization's current data elements so that you can most effectively secure, tune, and update them.
 In smaller organizations there are fewer people that can take on the task, and in larger organizations there are so many elements that even the most dedicated team finds it difficult to be successful.
 However, there are tools, processes and techniques you can use to create a useful audit.

+###Scenario: Wide World Importers

+To begin those improvements, the Wide World Importers (WWI) leadership team has tasked the Information Technology organization to create a comprehensive plan to audit where they are now, and how to accomplish all of the goals stated above.

-One of those tools is to use an IT Framework to create an ontology and process map for your data estate.
+One of the tools WWI (and your organization) can use an IT Framework to create an ontology and process map for your data estate.
 There are many different IT Frameworks for organizing your Information Technology platforms for your organization.
 While almost no one can fully implement a framework completely, they still have great value in creating a structure that you can use to get started and modify your own map.

 A few primary industry IT Frameworks are: